Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

 \subsection{Join queries}

-After analyzing \rdfcsa on basic triple-patterns, we study the performance of the different solutions in join queries involving two triple-patterns.
-In this section we only display results for some of the relevant state-of-the-art alternatives used previously: MonetDB and RDF-3X, as well as \kdostriples and \kdostriplesplus.
-The other solutions tested for triple-patterns (HDT and permuted trie indexes) have no specific mechanisms for joins, though we still could solve them by implementing merging or chaining evaluation on top of their triple-pattern queries.
-However, we expect the same relative performance with respect to \rdfcsa we observed in Figure~\ref{fig:experiments}.
+After analyzing \rdfcsa on basic triple patterns, we study the performance of the different solutions in join queries involving two triple patterns.
+In this section we only display results for some of the relevant state-of-the-art alternatives used previously.
+Particularly, we keep \kdostriples and \kdostriplesplus, MonetDB, RDF-3X, Virtuoso, and Blazegraph.
+We exclude from this comparison HDT and permuted trie indexes, that have no specific mechanisms for joins, and implementing merging or chaining evaluation on top of their triple pattern queries would yield the same relative performance with respect to \rdfcsa we observed in Figure~\ref{fig:experiments}.
+We also omit results for Tentris, since parsing errors were returned for most of the join queries in our query sets.
 Further, for simplicity we only display results for the basic implementation (\emph{RDFCSA}) and the \emph{Hybrid} version (\emph{RDFCSA-Hybrid}).
 Finally, even though \rdfcsa can still obtain space/time tradeoffs for join queries, for the sake of clarity we focus the analysis in this section on query times, and display results only for one sampling period of $\Psi$ ($t_{\Psi}=32$, the third point left-to-right in Figure~\ref{fig:experiments}).

+We analyze the results for all the different binary join queries that can arise in practice, involving two triples, using an existing testbed~\cite{AGBFMPNkais14}.
+Figure~\ref{fig:join-types} displays the different query types included in the testbed and their characteristics.
+This testbed categorizes the joins by the number of unbound predicates, and the number of unbound subject/objects.
+For instance, join A has no unbound predicates, and no unbound subject/object.
+Therefore, a pattern for this join is $(s,p_1,?x)\bowtie(?x,p_2,o)$.
+This is the subject-object variant of this join, since the join variable $?x$ is subject in one triple and object in the other.
+Two other variants of the same join can be created: $(?x,p_1,o_1)\bowtie(?x,p_2,o_2)$ (subject-subject join), and $(s_1,p_1,?x)\bowtie(s_2,p_2,?x)$ (object-object join).
+Figure~\ref{fig:join-types} details the specific bindings for subject-object joins, but the remaining configurations can be easily inferred.

+In the following sections we will display results categorized according to the number of unbound predicates in the join patterns.
+This has little effect on performance for \rdfcsa, but severely affects tools based on vertical partitioning like MonetDB and \kdostriples (although the \kdostriplesplus variant of \kdostriples mitigates this problem with its extra indexes).
+In each category, queries are listed in order of increasing ``complexity'', in the sense that additional unbound variables generally lead to a larger number of intermediate results, and therefore additional computation is required.
+For instance, joins A, B, and C have no unbound predicates, and have 0, 1, and 2 unbound subject/objects respectively, so join C should be more complex in general than join A.

+The different configurations yield 9 join patterns (A, B, C, D, E.1, E.2, F, G, H), each with 3 variants: subject-subject (SS), subject-object (SO), object-object (OO).
+Following the original testbed, for each join type and variant we use two different query sets (\textsf{-big} and \textsf{-small}), which differ in the average number of results returned by the queries.
+This yields a total of 54 query sets.